eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.8

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Enhanced attachment window to support Unicode UTF16 names of non-inline attachments;
+ - Implemented the number of small code fixes;
+ - Bumped CACHE_VERSION to 17;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.7

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;